 At bottom, ABA Model Rule 8.4(g) has a "fundamental defect" because it "wrongly assumes that the only attorney speech that is entitled to First Amendment protection is purely private speech which is entirely unrelated to the practice of law.
-But the First Amendment provides robust protection for attorney speech."49 ABA Model Rule 8.4(g) creates doubt as to whether particular speech is permissible and, therefore, will inevitably chill lawyers' public speech.
-50 In all likelihood, it will chill speech on one side of current political and social issues, while simultaneously creating little disincentive for lawyers who speak on the opposing side of these controversies.
-51 Public discourse and civil society will suffer from the ideological straitjacket that ABA Model Rule 8.4(g) will impose on lawyers.
+But the First Amendment provides robust protection to attorney speech."49 ABA Model Rule 8.4(g) creates doubt as to whether particular speech is permissible and, therefore, will inevitably chill lawyers' public speech.50 In all likelihood, it will chill speech on one side of current political and social issues, while simultaneously creating little disincentive for lawyers who speak on the opposing side of these controversies.51 If so, public discourse and civil society will suffer from the ideological straitjacket that ABA Model Rule 8.4(g) will impose on lawyers.

-B. Attorneys could be subject to discipline for guidance they offer when serving on the boards of their congregations, religious schools and colleges, or other nonprofit charities.
+C. Attorneys could be subject to discipline for guidance they offer when serving on the boards of their congregations, religious schools and colleges, or other nonprofit charities.

 Many lawyers sit on the boards of their congregations, religious schools and colleges, and other religious nonprofit organizations.
 These organizations provide incalculable good to people in their local communities, as well as nationally and internationally.
-They also face innumerable legal questions and regularly turn to the lawyers serving as volunteers on their boards for probono guidance.
-52
+They also face innumerable legal questions and regularly turn to the lawyers serving as volunteers on their boards for probono guidance.52

 As a volunteer on a charitable institution's board, a lawyer arguably is engaged "in conduct related to the practice of law" when serving on the risk management committee or providing legal input during a board discussion about the institution's policies.
 For example, a lawyer may be asked to help craft her congregation's policy regarding whether its clergy will perform marriages or whether the institution's facilities may be used for wedding receptions that are contrary to its religious beliefs.
-A religious college may ask a lawyer who serves on its board
+A religious college may ask a lawyer who serves on its board of trustees to review its housing policy or its student code of conduct.
+Drafting and reviewing legal policies may qualify as "conduct related to the practice of law," but surely a lawyer should